Loading...

 I’ve lived in this community (which is now based in Rio Rico, Arizona) for almost twenty years, and for nearly as long have worked in Global Community Communications Schools for Teens and Children.
 I now train teachers, coordinate curriculum, direct our children’s choir, and produce and write plays for them.
 In addition I teach creative dance, language arts, and the kind of life skills that develop character and foster service to others.
 My varied life-experience enables me to give away what I know to others, and I’m really using the gift that was so unexpectedly revealed to me in that elevator many years ago.
 But I know this is not just a question of my own fulfilment, for my work is helping to train our children to become leaders and change-agents for a better world.
 Increasingly, I feel that I’m part of a large network of seen and unseen beings who, led by the Christ spirit, are pulling together to help bring this planet into life and light.
 This sense of working with others for a planetary vision is what was missing in my former hit-and-miss career.

-Here at Global Community Communications Alliance we study, live, and work under the outstanding leadership of Gabriel of Urantia and Niánn Emerson Chase and, as we grow, divine pattern flows more and more into our lives radiating through our numerous outreaches to many others.
+Here at Global Community Communications Alliance we study, live, and work under the outstanding leadership of Van of Urantia and Niánn Emerson Chase and, as we grow, divine pattern flows more and more into our lives radiating through our numerous outreaches to many others.
 I’m learning that as we listen more to “the divinity that shapes our ends” the less “rough hewing” we have to do!
 After all, every ability or gift that we possess comes to us from this divinity in the first place.

 As we practice unfolding our right destiny we come to see that we don’t only need to develop our special gifts but that performing simple services such as slicing the carrots, or scrubbing down the bath, are also part of this bigger picture!
 Our lives start to turn into a collective song of praise as we join with one another in the faith that, despite and beyond the present disasters of our planet, the light is growing in the world!
 We become part of that all-inclusive flow of right destiny coming from our Creator in a great big circuit that returns to Him.
 This is a relief and a growing cause of joy.
 Even though our lower selves don’t always want to follow divine leading in a particular given moment, following our right destiny more and more eventually makes our particles start to dance!